racerxr650r/avrOS/README.md

 ---

 **avrOS** - _Operating Environment for AVR DA_, is a scalable operating environment including drivers for the AVR DA family of microcontrollers.
-It uses the Gnu linker to build the system tables (state machines, states, drivers, services, CLI callbacks, Flags, Queues, and Timers) at compile time.
-So these tables reside in FLASH where possible and the system doesn't require registration and related fault handling code. avrOS provides a set of macros to build these tables.
-So code related to the user application can be distributed across several source files.
-There is no need to edit a single source file containing these system tables.
+It uses macros, a custom linker script, and the linker to build the system tables (state machines, states, drivers, services, CLI callbacks, Flags, Queues, and Timers) at compile time.
+So application code defining these objects can be distributed across several source files.
+In addition, these tables reside in FLASH where possible and the system doesn't require run-time registration and related fault handling code.
+There is no need to edit a single source file containing all these system tables.

 avrOS also comes with a makefile and instructions to setup a development environment and build applications on a Linux desktop PC.
 No need to use Atmel